 Thanks to Robert M. for passing along another Dude Product Tip.

-November 2013 Update: The ONDA exceeded its crowdfunding goal and is now available for direct purchase through the company website--follow the link below.
+November 2013 Update: The ONDA exceeded its crowdfunding goal and, renamed the Leaux Racing Trike, is now available for direct purchase through the company website--follow the link below.